 But have you ever noticed that their definition of true quality cleaning has very little to do with the quality of the product they produce?

 And that their definition revolves mostly around their service and conveniences?
-Such as their friendly service representatives, same day service, their 3 day pickup and delivery service, their 24/7 bag drop off system, their 24/7 order retrieval system, their drive though service, etc..
+Such as their friendly service representatives, same day service, 3 day pickup and delivery service, 24/7 bag drop off system, 24/7 order retrieval system, drive through service, curbside service, etc.

-No doubt they also touted the barcode labels they heat seal or glue onto all your garments and household textiles as an indicator of true quality cleaning.
+No doubt they also touted the barcode labels they glue or heat seal onto all your garments and household textiles as an indicator of true quality cleaning.

-The real question here is not whether they heat seal or glue barcode labels onto your fine garments and household textiles.
+The real question here is not whether they glue or heat seal barcode labels onto your fine garments and household textiles.

 You know they do.

-You’ve seen those barcode labels glued onto the care labels, brand labels, waistbands, linings, side seams, and inside hems of your fine garments.
+You’ve seen those barcode labels glued or heat sealed onto the care labels, brand labels, waistbands, hems, linings and side seams of your fine garments.

-The real question to be answered is why cleaners heat seal or glue barcodes onto your fine garments.
+The real question to be answered is this: Why do cleaners glue or heat seal barcodes onto your fine garments?